Roma People’s Working Group

 The Roma People’s Working Group strives to promote the inclusion and equality of the Roma population.
 The Working Group addresses Roma issues, promotes interaction between different operators and establishes new practices and partnerships at local level.
 The aim is also to eliminate the prejudices and stereotypes faced by the Roma people and to actively inform the Roma population on issues concerning them.

-The Working Group consists of representatives of various sectors as well as representatives of the Regional State Administrative Agency for Southern Finland, the joint parishes of Vantaa, the TE office of Uusimaa, Eastern Uusimaa Police Department, Diaconia University of Applied Sciences (Diak) and the Roma population.
-The chair of the Working Group is the Director of Library and Resident Services Ulla Virtanen.
+The Working Group consists of representatives of different City Departments, local Roma NGOs and projects as well as repsesentatives of the joint parishes of Vantaa, the TE office of Uusimaa, Eastern Uusimaa Police Department and the Wellbeing services county of Vantaa and Kerava.
+The chair of the Working Group is the Director of Youth and Community Services Hannu Rusama.
 Malla Laiti from the Regional State Administrative Agency for Southern Finland serves as the vice chair.

-The Working Group monitors and addresses current issues at its meetings.
-If you are interested in activities concerning the Roma people, joining is easy.
+If you are interested in activities concerning the Roma people, feel free to join!